 Tell the person about support services that are available.

-Give the person necessary paperwork to help him or her qualify for support or services, including the following:
+Give the person necessary paperwork to help them qualify for support or services, including the following:

 Earned Income Credit (EIC) payments and refunds.